CSD-FOSS-Team/genume/.github/CONTRIBUTING.md

 * install [markdown-spellcheck](https://github.com/lukeapage/node-markdown-spellcheck) by
   `npm install -g markdown-spellcheck` (v0.11.0 or up)
 * run `mdspell "**/*.md" --ignore-numbers --ignore-acronyms --en-us`
-* if the `.spelling` file is updated, commit and push it

 #### Checking links in documentation